 What are Office REITs?

 Office REITs own and develop office properties, leasing work spaces to tenants looking to accommodate their employees.
+The largest REITs may encompass some of the skyscrapers you see in a large city’s central business district (CBD), but the types of buildings owned and managed can vary.

-The largest REITs may encompass some of the skyscrapers you see in a large city’s central business district (CBD), but the types of buildings owned and managed can vary, as too can their location.
 Some office REITs may also focus on leasing their properties to specific tenants, ranging from fintech and life sciences companies to government agencies, or strive to develop larger office campuses.

 Another benefit of office REIT properties is that they are often located in desirable real estate locations — major commerce hubs with sustained interest and demand.